riccardoaran/docs/glossary.md

-# What is this glossary?
+# What is this?
-Following the Ubiquitous Language approach of DDD, this glossary is organized by sub-domains and contains simplified definitions gathered from domain experts.
+Following the **Ubiquitous Language** approach of Domain-Driven Design (DDD), this glossary is organized by sub-domains and contains simplified definitions gathered from domain experts.
 Its purpose is to establish a clear and consistent vocabulary, essential for effective communication and development of the application.

-## Energy Production
+## ⚡ Energy Production
 **Inverter**: A machine that produces energy using solar panels.
 It may have one or multiple MPPT and It can be on-grid or off-grid.

 **MPPT**: *Maximum Power Point Tracking* is an hardware component, often already included into the invertes, that aims to optimize the energy from the solar panels